juleshansen/oop/individual/individual.md

 This idea is fairly simple: "implement transparency so that a shape can be more or less translucid and we can see through it".
 But the implementation requires some thinking and refactoring.

 Try to imagine how you would do that.
-In particular, which objects would you need to modify to implement that ?
-Would you need to modify `simplegui.py` ?
-How ?
+In particular, which objects would you need to modify to implement that?
+Would you need to modify `simplegui.py`?
+How?